Privacy Policy

 • Analytics Providers: For delivery driver dashboard performance tracking and AI Concierge dashboard

-All third-party providers are GDPR-compliance and carefully vetted for data security.
+All third-party providers are GDPR-compliant and carefully vetted for data security.

 6. Your Rights Under GDPR